Press enter to see results or esc to cancel.

 For Americans and other foreign nationals in Singapore with a step-parent, child, or common-law spouse with an Employment Pass or S-Pass, you may be eligible for a Long-Term Visit Pass (LTVP).

-Some key requirements for the LTVP include being under 21 years of age and proving paternal relationship with the employment pass holder.
-The following are brief explanations on the different requirements for the LTVP:
+Some key requirements for the LTVP include being under 21 years of age and proving a paternal relationship with the employment pass holder.
+The following are brief explanations of the different requirements for the LTVP:

 You will find more guidance on LTVPs in our article.